Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Introduction

-Currently, many researchers are proposing the use of advanced mathematical tools such as quaternions and geometric algebra (GA) to model and study power system applications~\cite{MentiTCAS,MiltonGA,CastillaGA}.
-For example, Fang~\textit{et al.}~\cite{Fang2024} propose using quaternions to define the three-phase power, impedance, and admittance.
+Several researchers are currently proposing the use of advanced mathematical tools such as quaternions and geometric algebra (GA) to model and study power system applications~\cite{MentiTCAS,MiltonGA,CastillaGA}.
+For example, Fang~\textit{et al.}~\cite{Fang2024} propose using quaternions to define the power, impedance, and admittance of three-phase systems.
 This approach allows generalising three-phase electric quantities, yet stability aspects were not considered in the study.
 These studies have also been performed using Park's and Clarke's transformation, in the GA framework~\cite{FGIL_GeometricAlgebra}.
 In contrast, Velasco~\textit{et al.}~\cite{García2024} propose using GA to analyse the stability of three-phase power converters.
 This methodology allows one to transform a dynamic representation of a multi-input multi-output (MIMO) system into a single-input single-output (SISO) system, thus reducing its mathematical complexity.
-However, the lack of physical meaning of the base applied makes it harder to interpret the results.
-Moreover, this methodology has not been developed for the application of the impedance criterion.
+Unfortunately, this methodology has not been developed for the application of the impedance criterion.
 Apart from these works, there are several articles on GA for power electronics applications, but they mainly focus on the analysis of power flows in multiphase systems~\cite{Hitzer2024}.
 A practical way of representing quaternions is Pauli matrices, since there is no need to use advanced mathematical operators~\cite{Tudor2010}.
 These matrices have relevant mathematical properties that are helpful in establishing links between the system description, eigenvalues, and determinants.
 To the best of the authors knowledge, the application of Pauli decomposition to impedance matrices has not been previously explored in the literature.
-However, based on the main findings of the literature review, this representation has great potential to help understand the interactions.
+Furthermore, based on the main findings of the literature review, this representation has great potential to help understanding interactions.